Iowa Public Employees' Retirement System

 The data clearly show that IPERS has been successful

-in our CEM peer group of public retirement systems.
+in this area as we are among the lowest cost systems in our CEM peer group of public retirement systems.

 |